Gavin-M8/startup/notes.md

       }
       ```

-      "#" → selects one unique element (by id)
+       - "#" → selects one unique element (by id)

-      "." → selects one or many elements (by class)
+       - "." → selects one or many elements (by class)

-      IDs should be unique per page, while classes are reusable.
+       - IDs should be unique per page, while classes are reusable.

-4. In the following code, what is the difference between padding and margin?
+4. In the following code, what is the difference between padding and margin?<br>
       Answer:
       | Property    | What it affects                       | Where the space goes                                    | Visual analogy                                           |
       | ----------- | ------------------------------------- | ------------------------------------------------------- | -------------------------------------------------------- |